@vncsleal / prisml

 that compiles.

 Define predictive models in TypeScript.
 Compile to immutable ONNX artifacts at build time.
-Run inference in-process — no Python sidecars, no HTTP overhead, no training-serving skew.
+Run inference in-process — no Python sidecars and no HTTP overhead.

 $ npm install @vncsleal/prisml